The

 and that the English propaganda about us needing their 'guidance

-The European treaties read that England could attack a lawless or pirate nation without interference by the other nations of Europe.
+The European treaties read that England could attack a lawless or pirate nation without undue interference by the other nations of Europe.
 However, if England attacked a neutral and lawful nation then the other countries could side against the English and even declare war against them.

 We were neutral and as long as we were lawful any interference by England would